 Inconsistent Processes Create Legal and Operational Risk

-When supervisors handle the same issue three different ways, you are navigating the organization through the lens of liability.
+When supervisors handle the same issue three different ways, the organization is navigating through the lens of liability.
 Inconsistency breeds claims of unfair treatment, selective enforcement, and discrimination.
-Process improvement builds the guardrails that force consistency, protecting the organization from unforced errors that should never reach an employment attorney.
+HR compliance process improvement builds the guardrails that force consistency, protecting the organization from unforced errors that should never reach an employment attorney.

 Slow Workflows Frustrate Employees and Managers